Analysis

 Overfitting is when developers tune for the test on purpose.
 That can mean fine-tuning on benchmark-style data, prompt engineering aimed at the exact behaviour a benchmark rewards, or just picking the model variant that posts the best score.
 You end up with benchmark athletes: systems tuned to ace specific tests without being noticeably better at the work people actually need done.

 The third driver is the honest one.
 Models genuinely keep improving, and any fixed test eventually gets fully solved by a capable enough system.
-The original MMLU spans 57 subjects; its harder successor, MMLU-Pro, consolidates those into 14 broader categories and bumps the answer choices from four to ten to make guessing harder.
+The original MMLU spans 57 subjects; its harder successor, MMLU-Pro (opens in a new tab), consolidates those into 14 broader categories and bumps the answer choices from four to ten to make guessing harder.
 Either way, a model trained on most of recorded human knowledge answering most undergraduate-level questions correctly isn't shocking.
 In that sense, saturation is a win: it means AI has caught up to human-level performance on these particular tasks.

 The Consequences of Saturation